microsoft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/lab/instructions/instructions.md

 > - Enables language models to discover and use external tools
 >
 > **MCPStdioTool**:
-> - Connects to MCP servers via stdio (standard input/output)
+> - Connects to MCP servers that communicate via Stdio (standard input/output)
 > - `command` and `args`: Launches the MCP server process
 > - `npx -y mcp-sequentialthinking-tools`: Downloads and runs the MCP server on-demand
 >